Create a Maintenance Plan (Maintenance Plan design surface)

 This information panel displays a summary of the log file filtering.
-If the file is not filtered, you will see the following text, No filter applied.
-If a filter is applied to the log, you will see the following text, Filter log entries where: <filter criteria>.
+If the file isn't filtered, you see the following text, No filter applied.
+If a filter is applied to the log, you see the following text, Filter log entries where: <filter criteria>.

 Displays the date of the event.

 Displays the source feature from which the event is created, such as the name of the service (MSSQLSERVER, for example).
-This does not appear for all log types.
+This doesn't appear for all log types.

 Displays any messages associated with the event.